callum-oakley/jsq/README.md

 Options:
-  -p, --parse      Parse STDIN as JSON before passing it to the function -t, --toml       Parse STDIN as TOML before passing it to the function -s, --stringify  JSON.stringify the result before printing it to STDOUT -h, --help       Print help
+  -p, --parse      Parse STDIN as JSON before passing it to the function -y, --yaml       Parse STDIN as YAML before passing it to the function -t, --toml       Parse STDIN as TOML before passing it to the function -s, --stringify  JSON.stringify the result before printing it to STDOUT -h, --help       Print help